⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Financing

-Client and commercial financing for IBM products.
+Client and commercial financing for IBM products and services.

 🎯 WHY THIS MATTERS